Persian name: Last names

-Prior to 1919, the Iranian people did not use surnames.
-An act of the Vossug ed Dowleh government in 1919 introduced the use of surnames, and the practice expanded during the reign of Reza Shah (r.
+Before 1919, the Iranian people did not use surnames.
+An act of the Vosugh od-Dowleh government in 1919 introduced the use of surnames, and the practice expanded during the reign of Reza Shah (r.
 1925–1941).
 Reza Shah passed a law making it mandatory to have surnames.
-He himself chose Pahlavi as of his surname, which has its roots in the Sassanid era.
-Prior to that, a person was often distinguished from others by a combination of prefixes and suffixes attached to his or her name.
+He himself chose Pahlavi as his surname, a name with Sasanian era roots.
+Prior to that, a person was often told apart from others by a combination of prefixes and suffixes attached to his or her name.
 If it was omitted, that person might be taken for someone else.
 Since the adoption of surnames, Ahmadi has become the most popular surname in Iran.

+Many Iranian families adopted surnames derived from occupations, titles, or social roles.
+For example, the surname Moazenzadeh (literally “descendant of a muezzin”) reflects this tradition, and is notably borne by Salim and Rahim Moazenzadeh Ardabili, both sons of Abdul Karim Moazzen Zadeh Ardabili and celebrated Iranian Quran reciters and muezzins.

-In many cases individuals were known by the name of the district, city, town, or even the village from which they came by using the locality's name as a suffix, for example: Nuri, Khorasani, Mazandarani, Kordestani, Tehrani, Esfahani, Gilani, Hamedani, and Shirazi.
+In many cases people were known by the name of the district, city, town, or even the village from which they came by using the locality's name as a suffix, for example: Nuri, Khorasani, Mazandarani, Kordestani, Lahijani, Lajani, Tehrani, Esfahani, Gilani, Hamedani, Yazdi, Ardabili, and Shirazi.
 The same rule is followed for the many millions of Iranians who have surnames of regions or cities of the Caucasus region.
 The latter was forcefully ceded in the course of the 19th century to Imperial Russia through the Treaty of Gulistan (1813) and Treaty of Turkmenchay (1828).
 Examples of common Iranian surnames in this regard are Daghestani, Qarabaghi, Darbandi, Shirvani, Iravani, Nakhjevani, Lankarani.

-Among many other secularization and modernization reforms, surnames were required by Reza Shah, following similar contemporary patterns in Turkey under Mustafa Kemal Atatürk, and later in Egypt under Gamal Abdel Nasser.
+Among many other secularisation and modernisation reforms, surnames were enforced by Reza Shah, following similar contemporary patterns in Turkey under Mustafa Kemal Atatürk, and later in Egypt under Gamal Abdel Nasser.